eli-kirschbaum/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - This hook is used to add nested routes to a webapp by only changing single paramets in the URL and not the entire thing.

 1. How would you explain form validation to someone who has never programmed before?

+    - Form validation is a way to ensure that the information a user puts into a website's database, ie username, password, etc, follows the rules so that it can be used without breaking the website.
+An example of form validation that a non-programmer would be familiar with is a password meeting certain requirements like having a capital letter, 1 number, and 1 symbol.

 1. In 1-2 sentences, define end to end testing.

+    - End to End testing is a method of testing a website to recreate a users experience from end to end.
+It simulates every possible interaction with a websites UI that a person might have like clicking on buttons, submitting information through forms, and just scrolling through the page.

 ## Instructions